-Alameda CTC has entered into agreements with several local agencies to exchange State Transportation Improvement Program funds with the other government's local funding for various transportation projects.
+Alameda CTC has entered into agreements with several local agencies to exchange federal and state funds with the other government's local funding for various transportation projects.
 The revenues received as a result of the exchange are treated for financial reporting purposes as unearned revenues.
 These revenues are recognized at the time qualifying expenditures are incurred.